yolkie-nelson/wheres-my-stuff/README.md

         "serial_number": 12345,
         "storage_site_id": 2,
         "date_serviced": "2024-01-24",
-        "photo": "string",
+        "photo": "image.yourpictureurl.com",
         "equipment_type_id": 2
     }
 ]
 ```
 ### Contracts:
-​- The contract is meant to represent a rental agreement between us and our client, and stores info about the location of the piece of equipment long with the date it will be there.
+​- The contract is meant to represent a rental agreement between us and our client, and stores info about the location of the piece of equipment along with the dates it will be on site.
 ​
 | Action | Method | URL |
 | ----------- | ----------- | ----------- |